Pope County Courthouse

 The Pope County Courthouse is the courthouse and government center of Pope County, Minnesota, United States, in the city of Glenwood.
 It was built in 1930 as a replacement for a prior courthouse on the same site dating to 1879.
 The current courthouse is listed on the National Register of Historic Places for having local significance in politics/government and architecture.
 Its historic significance derives from being the long-serving seat of Pope County government and for being a well-preserved example of the replacement courthouses built in a few Minnesota counties in the 1930s.

+Architect Nairne W. Fisher of St. Cloud Minnesota also designed the Art Deco style Glenwood High School, located a few blocks from the courthouse, now in use as "Central Square" Arts and Cultural Center.